JimmyHoffa/github/README.md

 Here lies some half-done things I've been playing with.
 Far more 10% finished things I poked around that aren't here, but these are the sort-of-functional-but-still-useless remnants of meddling.
+Mostly with Haskell.